---

 The linear model is often inappropriate if the conditional

-distribution of $y$ is asymetric.
+distribution of $y$ is asymmetric.
 In this case, a common solution is

 to use $\ln y$ instead of $y$ as the response.